-31 In Canada, provincial income taxes represent a very significant portion of total income taxes.
-Therefore, Figure 13 displays marginal tax rates including both the federal and provincial income taxes (see Appendix Section F for details).
-Complete series on marginal and average income tax rates are reported in Tables F1 and F2 respectively.
+36 In Canada, provincial income taxes represent a very significant portion of total income taxes.
+Therefore, Figure 13 displays marginal tax rates including both the federal and provincial income taxes (see appendix for details).

-32 This evolution from many brackets extending very far into the distribution of incomes and a high nominal top rate toward a much smaller number of brackets with a lower top rate is a common pattern of most personal income tax systems of developed countries over the 20th century.
+37 This evolution from many brackets extending very far into the distribution of incomes and a high nominal top rate toward a much smaller number of brackets with a lower top rate is a common pattern of most personal income tax systems of developed countries over the 20th century.
 Income tax systems in the United States, and the United Kingdom, among many others, have also followed the same path.
 It is an interesting political economy question as to the reasons for this change.